cscannell-inacloud/Microsoft-Teams-Docs/teams/connectors.md

 There are two options for posting messages via Connectors:
 1. Set up a simple custom incoming webhook integration if you want an integration just for your team.
-2. Register a Connector and submit it as a Microsoft Teams app if you want others to it.
+2. Register a Connector and submit it as a Microsoft Teams app if you want others to use it.

 Both options involve posting a simple JSON payload to an HTTP webhook to create the [Connector message](https://dev.outlook.com/Actions/getting-started) within Microsoft Teams.
 You can also use the markup to include rich actions, such as text entry, multi-select, or picking a date and time.
 The code that generates the card and posts to the incoming webhook API can be running on any hosted service.